 I have had multiple requests for Lactation Recipes, so I decided to start sharing some recipes that will help keep energy levels up to help you not only with breastfeeding, but with life as a mom in general!
 I am a big fan of REAL, WHOLE, FOODS that help bring balance and wellness into my life.
 I am also a BIG FAN OF COOKING AND BAKING.
 So, I'm going to share my VERY OWN, original recipes that are going to help YOU stay on track with your very own Successful Breastfeeding Journey!

 DISCLAIMER: I am a firm believer that the only thing necessary to make plenty of milk for your baby is to JUST NURSE YOUR BABY.
 Outside of rare, biological circumstances, having an efficient, pain free latch, and adequate time at the breast is all you need to do to make plenty of milk for your baby.
-If you believe you are struggling with milk supply, please reach out for support, or download our GUIDE FOR INCREASING MILK SUPPLY.
+If you believe you are struggling with milk supply, please get expert support or get your FREE Pump More Milk Guide.

 *Also, some affiliate links may be added to recipe posts.
 Purchases made through these links help support this blog, our online community, and the content and resources Successful Breastfeeding LLC provides free of cost to the families we serve.